Archive #13 – Huineng, Subhuti, and Monkey’s Religion in “Xiyou ji” (2006)

 Update: 12-14-19

-For a recent post to Instagram, I updated a past photomanipulation that depicts Monkey as the Wizard Shazam and the three Indian Princes as Captain Marvel.
+This is a past photomanipulation that depicts Monkey as the Wizard Shazam and the three Indian Princes as Captain Marvel.
 I used a golden age comic book image as the base (fig. 7).

 Fig. 7 – The photomanipulation mixing Journey to the West and Captain Marvel (larger version).
 The original comic book image can be seen here.